 - Tough metal-gear Magnum 272 transmission and rugged Torque-Control slipper clutch make Rustler ready for over-the-top Brushless power without the costly upgrades required by other vehicles

 - Traxxas ProGraphix bodies feature aggressive, eye-catching designs and come pre-painted and trimmed at the factory out of tough polycarbonate to protect your internal electronics from rollovers and other damage

 - The TQ 2.4GHz radio system provides long range, glitch-free performance and quick response times while allowing multiple vehicles to be used together without interference

 5. TOZO C5031 Off-road truck

-This is an amazingly speedy nitro RC car that you can ever own.
-This car is designed for off-road adventures and it is equipped with a powerful motor that can attain a maximum speed up to 35 km/h.
+This is an amazingly speedy RC car that you can ever own.
+This car is designed for off-road adventures and it is equipped with a powerful motor that can attain a high speed in excess of 30 km/h.